gregrickaby/Genesis-1.0-Sass/README.txt

 === Genesis Sample Theme with Sass ===

 THIS IS OUTDATED!
-DO NOT USE UNLESS YOU'RE PROJECT IS RUNNING GENESIS 1.0+
+DO NOT USE UNLESS YOUR PROJECT IS RUNNING GENESIS 1.0+

 USE my fork of the Genesis Sample Theme instead: https://github.com/gregrickaby/genesis-sample/tree/sass